 Seoul South Korea Travel Guide

-Prepaid SIM cards or eSIMs are readily open to visitors from main providers like SK Telecom, KT Olleh, and LG U+.
+Prepaid SIM cards or eSIMs are readily open to guests from major providers like SK Telecom, KT Olleh, and LG U+.

 Wi-Fi is ubiquitous and fast across Seoul, widely available in public spaces.

 Korean is the official language.
-English proficiency varies, but translation apps are very handy.
+English proficiency varies, but translation apps are very helpful.

 Download Papago for translation.
 Rosetta Stone includes comprehensive language learning.